 With more venues to communicate with consumers than ever, organizations need to have a strategic communication plan in place to create an active and loyal audience.

-In the Masters of Strategic Communication program at Regis College, you will learn how to build long-term relationships between your organization and the public and leverage the skills you develop such as intercultural communication, organizational communication, and new media communication, to effectively communicate your organization's story.
+In the Master's of Arts in Strategic Communication program at Regis College, you will learn how to build long-term relationships between your organization and the public and leverage the skills you develop such as intercultural communication, organizational communication, and new media communication, to effectively communicate your organization's story.

 So much of communication today is digital, yet the foundation of the profession remains rooted in individual interaction.
 The Regis strategic communication program was developed to bring a classroom-style experience to a completely online curriculum.
 Courses are scheduled synchronously to create community and generate interactivity among colleagues.
 Professors are available to meet by teleconference or phone.
 While the format of your education will reflect today’s technology, the foundation will be completely individualized.
 You can further customize your experience by choosing to specialize in the Sports Track, Nonprofit Track or general Strategic Communication Track.

 The ideal internships offer the most practical, hands-on experience.
 They also help build the strongest professional networks that often lead to the most desirable jobs.